-To assist OMWD customers that wish to use recycled water for landscape irrigation at their property, OMWD is offering free recycled water at a new temporary recycled water fill station in the 4S Ranch area of San Diego.
+To assist OMWD customers that wish to use recycled water for landscape irrigation at their property, OMWD is offering free recycled water at our recycled water fill station in the 4S Ranch area of San Diego.

 How to Get Free Recycled Water for Residential Landscaping

 Prior to filling up, you must review the Residential Recycled Water Fill Station Program document describing regulations for the use of recycled water.
 You must also verify that you are an OMWD customer, certify that you have reviewed proper recycled water use procedures, and receive an ID card and stickers to be used on any water containers to be used for transporting recycled water.
 To do so, bring all of the following items with you to the fill station on your first visit.
 No substitutes will be accepted.